atomo15/Gmail-to-Discord-Notifier/README.md

   1. Sender
   2. Subject
   3. Content (summarized and translated if enabled)
-- **Channel Categorization**: Routes notifications to specific Discord channels based on sender or email type.
+- **Channel Categorization**: Routes notifications to specific Discord channels based on sender or email type linked to Google Sheet.
 - **AI-Powered Summarization**: Uses the free Gemini API (v1.5) to summarize email content and translate it into Thai for better accessibility.
 - **Duplicate Prevention**: Tracks the last processed email timestamp in a Google Sheet to avoid redundant notifications.
 - **Character Limit Handling**: Summarizes content to fit Discord's 2000-character message limit.